 For HOAs without online voting, homeowners usually have to go to a physical location to vote.
 With HOA electronic voting, that becomes moot.
 Residents can send in their votes for important matters from anywhere, just by using their mobile device or computer.
 As long as they have an internet connection, homeowners can vote with the tap of a button.

 Some HOA boards might think that setting up an online voting system will cost the association more money.
 But, in truth, HOA online voting is actually cheaper in the long run.
 Sure, you may need to invest in a program or software, but you’ll use it for the long haul.
-With physical voting, you need to design ballots, print them out, and then mail them to homeowners.
+With physical voting, you need to design a homeowners association voting ballot, print them out, and then mail them to homeowners.

 Digitizing votes is a good way to ensure accuracy within your association.
 When you count physical ballots, a lot of things can go wrong.
 You might lose some of the ballots, homeowners might forget to mail them back, and erasures can be confusing.
-With online voting, those problems disappear.
+With online voting for HOA communities, those problems disappear.
 You can count on a computer to tally the votes without wasting any time.

 Online voting is also a good way to combat fraud and tampering with ballots.
 With physical ballots, it’s all too easy to change someone’s vote or forge someone’s signature.
 It’s harder to do that with an online system.